Sub-atomic constraints on the Kerr geometry of GW150914: Introduction

 Imposing boundary conditions in the Kerr geometry that allow reflection near the horizon leads to the appearance of additional QNMs.
 The initial ringdown modes are very similar to those of a Kerr black hole, as they result from excitations of the photon sphere.
-The additional modes are long-lived, nearly monochromatic GWs, expected to appear after a time delay.
+The additional modes are long-lived, nearly monochromatic GWs, expected to appear after a time delay and dominate the emission at times long after the merger (see for example Fig. 3 of \cite{Cardoso:2014sna}).
 Their frequency is proportional to the rotational frequency of the black hole, while their lifetime is $\tau \sim M |\ln \epsilon|^2$, where $M$ is the black hole mass ($\ln = \log_e$) \cite{Starobinsky:1973aij,Vilenkin:1978uc,Maggio:2018ivz}.
-For GW150914, the frequency of such modes would be $\sim190\,$Hz --- well within LIGO's sensitive band --- with lifetimes in the range $\SI{500}{\second} \lesssim \tau \lesssim \SI{20000}{\second}$ (assuming mass and spin estimates from \cite{Nitz:2019hdf}, and allowing $\epsilon \in [10^{-45}, 10^{-5}]$).
+For GW150914, the frequency of such modes would be $\sim \SI{210}{\hertz}$ --- well within LIGO's sensitive band --- with lifetimes in the range $\SI{30}{\second} \lesssim \tau \lesssim \SI{8000}{\second}$ (assuming mass and spin estimates from \cite{Nitz:2019hdf}, and allowing $\epsilon \in [10^{-45}, 10^{-5}]$).

 The amplitude of the additional modes is determined by the total energy falling in through the initially formed trapped surface \cite{Gupta:2018znn,Mark:2017dnq}.
 Since about the same amount of energy falls into the trapped surface as is emitted during the merger, \cite{Gupta:2018znn,Mark:2017dnq}, we expect that the same amount will be channeled to the additional QNMs.
-Additionally, these QNMs will also extract some amount of the rotational energy of the black hole.
-In GW150914, we estimate that the total amount of extracted energy is $\sim 3\,\text{M}_\odot$ [see Eq.~\eqref{ee}] and therefore should be detected with high signal-to-noise ratio (SNR).
+In GW150914, we estimate that the total amount of extracted energy is $\sim 3\,\text{M}_\odot$ [see Eq.~\eqref{ee}] and therefore should be detectable with high signal-to-noise ratio (SNR).
 The additional signal is weak but extremely long lived.
 By using a long integration time we can place stringent constraints on $\epsilon$.

 In this work, we directly constrain $\epsilon$ by performing a long-duration Bayesian analysis of the GW150914 post-merger data.
 We develop new parameter estimation methods to overcome the challenges posed by the long duration of the signal and analysed data.
 Through these, we can probe the near-horizon region of a rotating black hole with unprecedented accuracy, and constrain its geometry down to microscopic distances away from the horizon.